northstowekarate/northstowekarate.github.io/posts/2026/events/06-20-kyu-grading/index.md

 # Kyu Grading — 20 Jun 2026

 Kyu grading hosted by [Cambridge Karate Dojo](https://cambridgekaratedojo.com).
-Grading will consiste of a 1 hour training session with Sensei Roy Tomlin, 7th Dan to help prepare for your grading, followed grading assessment.
+Grading will consist of a 1 hour training session with Sensei Roy Tomlin, 7th Dan to help prepare for your grading, followed grading assessment.

 ## Event Details